Khan/Prototope/layer.md

 ### Touches and Gestures

+Gestures are like a higher-level abstraction than the Layer touch handler API.
+For instance, a pan gesture consumes a series of touch events but does not actually begin until the user moves a certain distance with a specified number of fingers.

+Gestures can also be exclusive: by default, if a gesture recognizes, traditional touch handlers for that subtree will be cancelled.
+You can control this with the cancelsTouchesInView property.
+Also by default, if one gesture recognizes, it will prevent all other gestures involved in that touch from recognizing.

+Please refer to the documentation for TouchHandler and TouchesHandler.
 <ul>
 <li class="variable">
     <h4>public var userInteractionEnabled: Bool</h4>
+    <p>When false, touches that hit this layer or its sublayers are discarded.
+Defaults to true
 </li>
 <li class="variable">
     <h4>public var gestures: [GestureType] = []</h4>
+    <p>Append Gestures to this property to add them to the layer.
+By default, this is an empty list.
 </li>
 <li class="typealias">
     <h4>public typealias TouchesHandler = [UITouchID: TouchSequence&lt;UITouchID&gt;] -> Bool</h4>